 Energy consumption, the most discussed vertical farming “disadvantage”, can be converted into a sustainability initiative.
 By investing in energy-efficient technologies and integrating renewable energy sources, we can significantly reduce the energy footprint of vertical farms.
 This makes vertical farming more sustainable and contributes to broader efforts to combat climate change.

-In conclusion, while vertical farming faces several challenges, these can be turned into innovation, sustainability, and growth opportunities.
-All of these vertical farming disadvantages can be overcome, and by doing so, we shape a more sustainable and resilient food system for the future.
+In conclusion, although vertical farming confronts several challenges, we can transform them into opportunities for innovation, sustainability, and growth.
+By overcoming these disadvantages, we actively shape a more sustainable and resilient food system for the future.

 AgFunder News: How IGS reduces vertical farming costs